The power of discussion and collaboration for EDI progress

 Identifying successes is so powerful, and speaking them out loud to others makes them even more powerful.
 You get to see the distance travelled and the people listening can learn from you.
 When you hear other people talking about their successes you will be surprised how this triggers your memory of additional things that you have achieved.

-Discussion as a means for personal reflection and learning
+Discussion as a tool for personal reflection and learning

 There is no doubt that this work brings up a lot for you.
-There are difficult situations and topics to navigate and mistakes are going to be made, intentions aren’t received the way you wanted them to be, and maybe some aspects intersect with your identity and are triggering for you.
+There are difficult situations and topics to navigate and mistakes are going to be made, intentions may not be the way you wanted them to be, and maybe some aspects intersect with your identity and are triggering for you.

 Discussion with others in a non-judgemental space with people who have walked in your shoes is incredibly helpful.
 With the help of others and an experienced facilitator, you can reflect on situations and feelings, learn more deeply about the nuance of topics and turn that reflection and learning into new actions to make a difference.
 Growth happens when things are hard.